grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 ooo nicee https://twitter.com/poeticalphotos/status/1739448157908471846

+adding divan turkish bakery in bk to my list of places to check out when im in the city later this week

 **The Process** or as I understand it:
 0. find a problem worth spending time on solving
 1. figure out the ml model(s) you are interested in that best solves the problem